Supracompetitive Pricing Under AI Monoculture: Literature Review

-{\bf Algorithmic collusion.} A growing body of research demonstrates that pricing algorithms can learn to sustain supra-competitive prices without explicit coordination (see \citealt{Bichler2025AlgorithmicPricing} for a review of the literature on algorithmic collusion). \citet{cooper2015learning} analyze sellers using demand models that ignore competition, showing that learning dynamics can yield outcomes ranging from Nash equilibrium to collusive prices depending on model specification and initial conditions. \citet{calvano2020artificial} show that Q-learning algorithms in repeated pricing games converge to collusive outcomes through reward-punishment strategies. \citet{klein2021autonomous} extends this to sequential pricing, and \citet{banchio2022artificial} provide theoretical foundations by showing how independent algorithms can develop correlated beliefs that sustain collusion. \citet{hansen2021algorithmic} demonstrate that collusion can emerge through correlated pricing experiments, even when algorithms do not observe competitor prices.
-Empirically, \citet{assad2024algorithmic} document that margins in German retail gasoline markets increased by 28\% when both duopoly competitors adopted algorithmic pricing.
+{\bf Algorithmic collusion.} A growing body of research examines whether pricing algorithms can sustain supra-competitive prices without explicit coordination (see \citealt{Bichler2025AlgorithmicPricing} for a survey). \citet{hansen2021algorithmic} show that when competing sellers independently run misspecified bandit algorithms, correlated pricing experiments create an omitted variable bias that drives long-run prices to supra-competitive levels, even when algorithms do not observe competitors' prices.
+In reinforcement learning settings, \citet{calvano2020artificial} demonstrate that Q-learning algorithms converge to collusive outcomes through reward-punishment strategies, and \citet{klein2021autonomous} extends this finding to sequential pricing. \citet{banchio2022artificial} provide theoretical foundations by showing how independent algorithms can develop correlated beliefs that sustain collusion.

+Empirical evidence increasingly supports these theoretical findings. \citet{chen2016empirical} identify more than 500 algorithmic sellers on Amazon Marketplace, documenting that algorithmic sellers are more strategically successful and that approximately 2.4\% of all sellers employ pricing algorithms. \citet{assad2024algorithmic} provide causal evidence that algorithmic pricing adoption increased margins by 28\% in German retail gasoline duopolies. \citet{musolff2022algorithmic} shows that repricing algorithms on Amazon employ strategic price-raising mechanisms to induce competitors to follow suit, with market prices increasing by 11.4\% in concentrated markets. \citet{wang2023algorithms} show that simple rule-based pricing can sometimes sustain higher prices than competition among reinforcement-learning pricing agents, suggesting that seemingly unsophisticated automation may also soften price competition in markets with interacting algorithms.